knightron0/android_plushie/README.md

 I resized all of these images to 225x225 pixels as done before and my data was ready.

 # Building the Network
 I used Keras with Tensorflow to build my Neural Network.
 It consisted of 2 hidden layers of 500 nodes each with the *Relu* activation function.
 The output layer used the *Softmax* activation function with converted the output to a list of probabilities of each class, in this case 2.
+I first created a .h5 model (using Keras) and then used the *tf.lite.TFLiteConverter* to convert it to a .tflie model.

 # Training the Network
 Due to a small amount of data, I ran the network through very few epochs to prevent overfitting.
 Using hit and trial, I decided that 20 Epochs would be the most suitable number of epochs.

+PS: Due to Github's file size restriction, the data and the model is [here](https://drive.google.com/open?id=1k3lto3AvX1WPVQIDQ6lxGr3CcJxL-12k).